peachjean/packtory/README.md

 * Dependency graph visualization
   * should treat packages as "subgraphs" with clear relationships
   * should recognize packtory packages and expand them, even if not in the same compile
+* Support multiple entry points
+  * This is a departure from the pattern, but it WILL come up.